Our article explains how a consistent "tone of voice" can help a company create a unique and recognizable brand identity.

 Funny vs. Serious

-When making a choice between a funny and serious tone, remember that a funny tone won’t fit all companies, but most importantly, humor shouldn’t get in the way of actually communicating with your audience.
+When choosing between a funny and serious tone, remember that a funny tone won’t fit all companies.
+And humor shouldn’t get in the way of actually communicating with your audience.

 Respectful vs. Irreverent

 It’s good to be respectful to your audience, but you also don’t want to overdo it.
 You may not come across as genuine if you’re always pandering to your users.

 Using an irreverent tone, on the other hand, can make your brand seem confident and fun.
 But, be careful not to intimidate or offend your audience.

 Safety Wing keeps things on the respectful side.
 Their overall design and tone isn’t stuffy or serious, but they keep their tone helpful and direct.